jockerxlj/init-docker/README.md

 ## Change logs compared to the dockerv1.2.0

-modify some file in dockerv1.2.0 so that it can build more smoothly
+modify some file in dockerv1.2.0 so that it can build more smoothly, git-commit-id:

   1. Modify Dockerfile: fix the timeout problems because of the GFW.
   2. Add some dubug information in hack/make.sh to make it easier to understand